The Lymphatic System

 - lymph nodes

-Lymph nodes are small clumps of tissue along the network of lymph vessels that clean lymph as it moves through them.
+Lymph nodes are small clumps of tissue along the network of that clean lymph as it moves through them.
 They filter out viruses, bacteria, and fungi that can cause illnesses.

 Most lymph nodes are in clusters in the neck, armpit, and groin area.
 They're also found along the lymphatic pathways in the chest, abdomen, and pelvis, where they filter blood.
 Inside the lymph nodes, T-cells and another type of lymphocyte, B-cells, help the body fight infection.
 B cells make antibodies — special proteins that stop infections from spreading by trapping disease-causing germs and destroying them.